-This fellowship is a one-to two-year program combining training in diagnostic breast and gynecologic surgical pathology with training in translational research.
-The Fellowship will consist of specialty surgical pathology sign-out training and involvement in ongoing or novel research projects.
-The fellowship in Gynecologic and Breast Pathology benefits from the outstanding clinical material afforded by the Yale-New Haven Hospital’s Breast Center and world class gynecologic oncology service.
-The in-house case material is supplemented by the unique and rare consult cases sent to Dr. Tavassoli from all over the U.S. and other countries around the world.
+This fellowship is a one-year program with combined training in diagnostic gynecologic and breast surgical pathology.
+The fellowship will consist of specialty surgical pathology sign-out training and involvement in ongoing or novel research projects.
+The fellowship in Gynecologic and Breast Pathology benefits from the outstanding clinical material afforded by the Yale-New Haven Hospital’s world class gynecologic oncology service and breast center.
+The in-house case material is supplemented by the unique and rare consult cases from all over the U.S. and other countries around the world.
 This setting generates approximately 15,000 specimens per year.
-The environment is dynamic and exciting.
+The academic environment is dynamic and exciting.

 - Competency in the morphologic criteria in all types of breast and gynecologic specimens